ditcoin/ditcoin-gui/README.md

   `brew link --force --overwrite qt5`

-4. Install latest Qt using official installer from [qt.io](https://www.qt.io/download-open-source/) (homebrew version might be outdated).
-5. Add Qt bin dir to your path (check first if directory exists; 5.8 is the current version)
+5. Add the Qt bin directory to your path

-    `export PATH=$PATH:$HOME/Qt/5.8/clang_64/bin`
+    Example: `export PATH=$PATH:$HOME/Qt/5.8/clang_64/bin`

-5. Add Qt bin dir to your path.
-Example:

-    `export PATH=$PATH:/usr/local/opt/qt5/bin`

-    make sure this is where Qt 5.x is installed on **your** system eg `$HOME/Qt/5.8/clang_64/bin` if you downloaded from qt.io.
+    This is the directory where Qt 5.x is installed on **your** system

-6. Grab an up-to-date copy of the ditcoin-gui repository.
+6. Grab an up-to-date copy of the monero-core repository

   `git clone https://github.com/ditcoin/ditcoin-gui.git`

-7. Go into the repository.
+7. Go into the repository

   `cd ditcoin-gui`

-8. Build libwallet

-  `./get_libwallet_api.sh`

-9. Start the build:
+8. Start the build

   `./build.sh`